-In a changing world, the ability to innovate becomes a critical part of every leader’s toolset.
-Innovation is applied creativity, so developing your ‘creative muscle’ will strengthen your ability to innovate.
+In a changing world, the ability to innovate is becoming more important for everyone.
+Innovation is applied creativity, so developing our ‘creative muscles’ will strengthen our ability to innovate.

-Engaging with the arts is a powerful way to experiment with new ways of seeing the world, new forms of solution.
-Choosing the right arts for you will also recharge your batteries, refuel your tank.
+Engaging with the arts is a powerful way to experiment with new ways of seeing the world, new types of solution.
+Choosing the right creative form for you will also recharge your batteries at the same time.

 Steve Jobs, co-founder and CEO of Apple, was well known for practising Zen Buddhism.
 He said, “Don’t let the noise of others’ opinions drown out your own inner voice.”
 Meditation connected him with that voice.

-Science has shown that meditation and other forms of mindfulness also generate higher capacities to concentrate and to manage our emotions.
-And Gandhi used the power of meditation to bring down an entire empire, non-violently.
+Since then, science has shown that meditation and other forms of mindfulness also increase our ability to concentrate and to manage our emotions.
+Again, as just one example, Gandhi used meditation to bring down an entire empire non-violently.

-All three of these approaches can be combined with the fourth, which is:
+All three of these approaches can then be combined with the fourth approach, which is:

-How strong is your relationship with yourself today?
-Would you like to improve that and improve the results you achieve in the world?
-Do you feel drawn to spending more time in exercise, creativity, meditation, or nature?
+How strong is the relationship you have with yourself today?
+What about your relationships with other people?
+Would you like to improve these relationships and/or the results you achieve in the world?
+Do you intuitively feel you need more exercise, creativity, or meditation, or to spend more time in nature?

 Adapted from Inner Leadership: a framework and tools for building inspiration in times of change.